open-edge-platform/infra-onboarding/hook-os/README.md

 This repo is forked from the open source repo [github.com/tinkerbell/hook](https://github.com/tinkerbell/hook).

-Following components have been added to the open source Hook OS for our specific purpose
+Following components have been added to the open source HookOS for our specific purpose

-1. Device Discovery: This service can read all the hardware data (serial number, UUID etc) and send out to the Edge Orchestrator while provisioning.
+- Device Discovery: This service can read all the hardware data (serial number, UUID etc) and send out to the Edge Orchestrator while provisioning.
-2. Fluent Bit: This service helps us stream the logs of all important services to the Observability microservice of Edge Orchestrator.
+- Fluent Bit: This service helps us stream the logs of all important services to the Observability microservice of Edge Orchestrator.
-3. Caddy: This service is used as a proxy to communicate with the Edge Orchestrator securely.
+- Caddy: This service is used as a proxy to communicate with the Edge Orchestrator securely.

 ## Features

 - Lightweight OS: Size is less than 300MB.
-- Easy to customise: Services can be embedded within the OS using using individual docker containers and can be configured in a simple YAML file.
-Files can also be embedded similarly.
+- Easy to customise: Services can be embedded within the OS using individual container images and can be configured in a simple YAML file.
+Files can be embedded similarly.
-- Device Discovery: This service can read all the hardware data (serial number, UUID etc) and send out to the Edge Orchestrator while provisioning.
+- Device Discovery: This service can read all the hardware data (serial number, UUID etc) and send out to the Edge Orchestrator for provisioning.

 ## Get Started

 Instructions on how to build HookOS on your machine.

-### Develop the Hook OS
+### Develop the HookOS

 There are several convenient `make` targets to support developer activities, you can use `help` to see a list of makefile targets.
 The following is a list of makefile targets that support developer activities:

 - `lint` to run a list of linting targets
-- `build` to build the compressed Hook OS image in tar.gz format
+- `build` to build the compressed HookOS image in `tar.gz` format

 #### Builds Component